When we think of the medical profession, most minds turn to doctors and nurses.

 - A health clinic, administering anesthetics for those with chronic illnesses or general health problems and simple procedures

-- The private sector, where they can establish their own relationships with various hospitals or clinics, administering their skills and experience on call
+- In the private sector, where they can establish their relationships with various hospitals or clinics, administering their skills and experience on call

 - In pediatrics, where they can focus on assisting children with the many complications that come from birthing complications or early childhood injuries and illnesses

-Experienced anesthesiologists can choose virtually any position they like, as their skills are in high demand.
+Experienced anesthesiologists can choose any position they like, as their skills are in high demand.

-It takes an incredible amount of training to become an anesthesiologist, and so many med students choose to shift to a different specialization or drop out entirely.
+It takes excellent training to become an anesthesiologist, so many med students choose to shift to a different specialization or drop out entirely.

-Some will work with a hospital, employed as part of that hospital’s staff.
+Some will work with a hospital as part of that hospital’s staff.

-They may work under specific doctors within the hospital and follow them to their general practices.
+They may work under specific doctors within the hospital and follow them in their general practices.

-They may work strictly within one hospital, or share their skills with any hospital in an area.
+Alternatively, they may work strictly within one hospital or share their skills with any hospital in an area.

 Anesthesiology is a specialized medical profession.